 Employers across the country are adjusting to the cultural expectations of this new crop of workers and most are finding the change surprisingly refreshing.
 Of course, in order to benefit from the unconventional thinking and talent of the millennial worker you may have to tinker with some workplace taboos–specifically: technology use.
 Sorry, but we will shun Lotus Notes and give you a blank stare if you assign us to a desktop computer.
 But, it’s because we know there’s a better way.

 Let’s take a closer look at the tech norms of the millennial worker and hash out how your business can benefit.

-Millennial workers grew up in an constantly-connected world where instant-messages, text messages, social posts and Snap chats were common place.
+Millennial workers grew up in a constantly-connected world where instant messages, text messages, social posts and Snap chats were commonplace.
 Even email seems ancient to some of them.
 Where previous generations are more reticent to “put things in writing,” young employees are more than willing type things out and send them off, even when they are away from the office.
 This can be a boon for your business.
 Savvy managers should consider the tools they put in place for millennials to communicate and do their jobs.
 Look at tools like HipChat, Yammer and Base.

 Enter Bring Your Own Device (BYOD)